Simple Project Management Software for IT & Marketing Teams

 • Development team (read execution)

-In plain terms, whether it is about initiating, planning, executing, or monitoring.
+In simple terms, whether it is about initiating, planning, executing, or monitoring.
 You have ample scope for improvisation and course correction just at the right time with minimum risks and cost exposure.

 And primarily the reason why agile project management is the default preferred methodology of the marketing, product, engineering, and development teams.